Takács Quartet: Awards and recognition

-Per The New Yorker, the quartet "has been recording the complete Beethoven quartets, and their survey, now complete, stands as the most richly expressive modern account of this titanic cycle."
+The New Yorker critic Alex Ross wrote that the quartet's complete Beethoven quartets "stands as the most richly expressive modern account of this titanic cycle".

 The Takács Quartet's interpretation of Bartók's six string quartets has been praised.

-The quartet was nominated for a Grammy Award for Best Chamber Music Performance for its recording of Brahms's String Quartet, Op.
+The quartet was nominated for a Grammy Award for Best Chamber Music Performance for its recording of Johannes Brahms's String Quartet, Op.
 51, No. 2, on the Hyperion label.

 In 2010, the quartet was honored for Excellence in Research and Creative Work by the Boulder Faculty Assembly at the University of Colorado.